-Pets cannot own property, so you cannot leave property to your pet.
+You cannot leave money or other kinds of property to your pet.
 The law says animals are property, and one piece of property cannot own another piece of property.
 However, you can plan to make sure that your pet has a good life after you die.
 Use your estate plan to make sure that:

 When planning for your pet's life after your death, you have a range of options – from making simple, non-legal arrangement, to making a complex trust, to leaving your pet with an organization dedicated to taking care of pets after an owner's death.

 To make any of these arrangements, you need to find a person or organization that you trust to care for your pet.
 And that person or organization needs to be willing to do it.
 So no matter which option you choose, have a candid conversation with your pet's potential caretaker about how to care for your pet and how expenses will be met.

 Again, you cannot use your will to leave money or property to your pet.
 If you try, that money or property will be included in your residuary estate, see "What If I Don't Make a Plan," below.

 However, you can use your will or living trust to leave your pet -- and money to care for your pet -- to a trusted caretaker.